forget/telegram-forwarder/README.md

 For topics, use `<channel_id>/<topic_id>`, an example is included inside `data.json`.

-## It's very likely that you'll get suspended, so use at your own risk.
+## It's very likely that you'll get suspended, so use it at your own risk.